 IoT SIMs are designed specifically for use in Internet of Things devices, often needing less power and having a wide network range despite having a lower data rate and more security options.
-This helps ensure the IoT device has a reliable connection to the internet at all times, allowing it to deliver accurate data when needed.
-In addition, many IoT SIM cards come with special features such as Multi-Network roaming, allowing IoT devices to search for the best connection available and switch between networks on the fly.
+This helps ensure the IoT device always has a reliable connection to the internet, allowing it to deliver accurate data when needed.
+In addition, many IoT SIM cards come with specific features such as multi-network roaming, allowing IoT devices to search for the best connection available and switch between networks on the fly.

-For their continued long-term connection, it is therefore crucial that they are identified as authorised IoT devices and remain protected by legitimate commercial IoT device agreements with those host mobile network operators who are vital for providing the radio and base station switching networks.
+For both traditional IoT SIM cards and eUICC SIM Cards continued long-term connection, it is crucial that they are identified as authorised IoT devices and remain protected by legitimate commercial IoT device agreements with those host mobile network operators who are vital for providing the radio and base station switching networks.

 Most MNOs welcome authorised IoT agreements with credible and trustworthy IoT MVNOs as they provide reciprocal forms of revenue streams without the headache of excessive or unconstrained signalling which can significantly degrade general network performance.

-Most IoT devices use multi-network systems.
-A multi-network system is a type of IoT solution that leverages multiple different networks to provide the best connection for an IoT device.
+Most IoT devices use multi-network systems .
+A multi-network system is a type of IoT SIM Card solution that leverages multiple different networks to provide the best connection for an IoT device.